warloxactual/dotspell/README.md

 attempts being run, even 0.01% success would permanently render an email account useless.
 Regardless, the point is not successful signups but confirmation emails en masse to "pop" the maximum data usage on most free email accounts including Gmail.

-In the terminal navigate to where you clone this file and run:

-> for i in {1..10}; do python3 dotspell.py; done

 Enter the target email address and just walk away... just walk away...